Campus Recreation

 Difficulty rating: 2

-• Notes: Best to be done between November to April, this trail offers hikers a great view when they get to the top of the entire valley.
-It is worth it to try and wake up early to watch the sunrise in the valley!
-Great for all levels of hikers, families, and pets.
+Best November–April, this trail offers a great view of the entire valley at the top.
+It is worth it to try and wake up early to watch the sunrise in the valley.
+The hike is great for all levels of hikers, families, and pets.

 McDowell Mountain Trails